Steps to Take At the Scene, Before Contacting a West Palm Beach Motorcycle Accident Lawyer

 After checking everyone’s safety and documenting the scene, make sure to exchange information with the other driver(s) involved in the accident.

 Take photos of their driver’s license and insurance card if possible, as this helps with accuracy and provides a quick reference later.
-Providing your information in return, but even if the other party suggests not involving insurance or police, it’s in your best interest to collect and provide this information to protect yourself legally and financially.
+Provide your information in return, but even if the other party suggests not involving insurance or police, it’s in your best interest to collect and provide this information to protect yourself legally and financially.

 Note: Don’t speak or agree to recorded conversations with the insurance or representatives of the other driver.
 They may use this information against you.